wilsonify/wilsonify.github.io/content/recipes/APPLEONION FOCACCIA5.md

 ---
-title: "APPLE-ONION FOCACCIA"
+title: "Apple-Onion Focaccia"
 tags:
   - recipe
 ---

-# APPLE-ONION FOCACCIA
+# Apple-Onion Focaccia

-#### yields 1 LOAF OF BREAD
+#### Yields 1 Loaf of Bread

-## ingredients
+## Ingredients
-* 2 tsp plus 2 TBL olive oil* 2 tsp plus 2 TBL olive oilw* 2 tsp plus 2 TBL olive oil* 2 tsp plus 2 TBL olive oil* 2 tsp plus 2 TBL olive oilice
+- 2 tsp plus 2 TBL olive oil

-* 1 TBL fresh thyme or rosemary
+- 1 TBL fresh thyme or rosemary
-Everyday Pizza Dough
+- Everyday Pizza Dough
-* 1 TBL unsweetened nondairy milk of your choice BALSAMIC DIPPING SAUCE *optional*
+- 1 TBL unsweetened nondairy milk of your choice

-* 3 TBL balsamic vinegar* 3 TBL balsamic vinegarl* 3 TBL balsamic vinegar* 3 TBL balsamic vinegar* 3 TBL balsamic vinegarresh parsley
+- Balsamic Dipping Sauce (optional)
+  - 3 TBL balsamic vinegar
+  - Fresh parsley

-* 1 pinch of red pepper flakes
+  - 1 pinch of red pepper flakes

-# instructions
+## Instructions

-1 Crank your oven up to 450°F. Grease a rimmed baking sheet so your bread doesn’t stick.
+1. Preheat your oven to 450°F. Grease a rimmed baking sheet.

-2 In a medium skillet, heat up 1 tsp of the olive oil over medium heat.
-Add the onion and sauté those  ers around until they look kinda brown and delicious, 5 to 7 minutes.
-Scrape the onion out of the pan onto a plate.
+2. In a medium skillet, heat 1 tsp of olive oil over medium heat.
+Sauté the onions until brown and delicious, about 5 to 7 minutes.
+Transfer the onions to a plate.

-3 Throw another 1 tsp olive oil into the same pan.
-Add the apple slices and cook them over medium heat.
-Add the lemon juice and thyme and sauté until the apple slices are slightly browned, 5 to 7 minutes total.
-Remove from the heat, cuz it’s dough time.
+3. Add another 1 tsp of olive oil to the same pan.
+Cook the apple slices over medium heat with lemon juice and thyme until slightly browned, about 5 to 7 minutes.
+Remove from heat.

-4 On a well-floured surface, shape your dough into a 4 x 10-inch rectangle about an inch or so thick.
-Don’t pull out a  ruler, just eyeball that   .
-Place that on your super greased-up baking sheet.
-Take your fingertips and dimple the top of the bread like you’re a phantom of the opera, or some    like that, playing the organ in a dramatic way.
-You know what the   we’re saying.
-Mix the remaining 2 TBL of olive oil with the milk and brush this all over the dough.
+4. On a well-floured surface, shape the dough into a 4 x 10-inch rectangle, approximately an inch thick.
+Place it on the greased baking sheet.
+Dimple the top of the bread with your fingertips.
+Mix the remaining 2 TBL of olive oil with the milk and brush it over the dough.

-5 Scatter half the onions all over the bread, dimple that    a little more, and then lay down all the apple slices in a single layer.
-Make a cool or dumb pattern, spell out  , whatever.
-Scatter on the rest of the onions and then throw that    in the oven.
-Bake until the bread looks nice and golden, 15 to 25 minutes.
-Serve warm or at room temp.
+5. Scatter half of the sautéed onions over the bread, dimple it a bit more, and arrange the apple slices in a single layer.
+Feel free to make a creative pattern.
+Scatter the remaining onions and bake until the bread is golden, 15 to 25 minutes.
+Serve warm or at room temperature.

-6 If you are making the dipping sauce, just mix all the ingredients together on a low-rimmed plate or bowl and get to  dipping.
+6. For the dipping sauce, mix all the sauce ingredients on a low-rimmed plate or bowl.

-# modifications
+## Modifications

-Granny Smith, Pink Lady, whateverthe  you’re willing to eat will work here.
+Use Granny Smith, Pink Lady, or any apple variety you enjoy.